 Ecclesial origins

 Other villages have more ecclesial origins.
 The habitat, instead of being organized around a castle, will concentrate around the church.
-This is the case of Lezignan-Corbieres, Mouthoumet, Saint-Andre-de-Roquelongue, and quintillian.
+This is the case of Lezignan-Corbieres, Mouthoumet, Saint-Andre-de-Roquelongue, a quintillian.

 Lézignan-Corbières